Les Demoiselles d'Avignon: African and Iberian art

 This style influenced Les Demoiselles d'Avignon.

 During the 19th and 20th centuries, Europe's colonization of Africa led to many economic, social, political, and even artistic encounters.
 From these encounters, Western visual artists became increasingly interested in the unique forms of African art, particularly masks from the Niger-Congo region.
 In an essay by Dennis Duerden, author of African Art (1968), The Invisible Present (1972), and a former director of the BBC World Service, the mask is defined as "very often a complete head-dress and not just that part that conceals the face".
-This form of visual art and image appealed to Western visual artists, leading to what Duerden calls the "discovery" of African art by Western practitioners, including Picasso.
+This form of visual art and image appealed to Western visual artists, leading to what Duerden calls the "discovery" of African art by Western practitioners, including Picasso, for example at the 1907 Colonial Exhibition in Paris.